Two sisters who formed this popular American duet until 1970

 (From left to right: Claire and Myrna Barry)

-Minnie and Clara were born in the Bronx, New York, to Ashkenazi Jewish parents, Herman and Ester, from Russia and Austria, respectively, and two younger sisters, Celia and Julia.
+Myrna and Clara were born in the Bronx, New York, to Ashkenazi Jewish parents, Herman and Ester, respectively from Russia and Austria, and had two younger sisters, Celia and Julia.
 When Minnie and Clara decided to entertain by singing in Yiddish, as The Bagelman Sisters, their father told them they would need to do it in the manner of the Old World and not with American accents.

 From 1937 until the mid-1950s they performed on the program, where they would sing jazz recordings in Yiddish.
 Their recordings included popular tunes, such as “Rain Drops Keep Falling on My Head”, translated into Yiddish (“Trop’ns Fin Regen Oif Mein Kop”).
 They also performed in New York’s Catskills resort hotels.
 They eventually toured with Mickey Katz.
 During the height of their popularity, they made appearances on the Ed Sullivan and Jack Paar shows and were one of the few American acts to tour the Soviet Union in 1959.
 The sisters entertained Israeli troops during the Yom Kippur War.
 The Barry Sisters “didn’t look like the typical Yiddish theater stars or singers of that era”, said Breier.
 “They looked glamorous.
 And they spared no expense for their orchestrations—they always had the best orchestrations possible.”

 Myrna Barry, later Mrs. Emanuel Pine, was born around 1923 and died on October 31, 1976 from a brain tumor following a lengthy hospitalization in Manhattan’s Flower and Fifth Avenue Hospital.